 In 1996, the museum added the Richard Gardner House to its campus.
 The Gardner’s moved to the Dearborn area in the early pioneer days, making them one of the first families to settle here.
 The museum is happy to have the oldest standing home in Dearborn as an attraction.

 The main museum office is located at 915 Brady Street.
 We are just off of Michigan Avenue on the north side as you enter West Dearborn.
-As soon as you pass Andiamo’s Restaurant, make a right on Brady Street.
+As soon as you pass Western Market on the corner of Michigan Ave and Oakwood Blvd, you will make a right at the next light onto Brady Street.
 From there you can visit two of our three locations and the Commandant’s Quarters is just a short walk away.

 -Monday-Friday 8:00 AM – 5:00 PM